 The most effective way to calculate share of wallet is known as "The Wallet Allocation Rule."
 The formula relies on two factors: the number of brands within the specific category and how those brands rank in terms of customer preference.
 These are the steps to finding your share of wallet.

-1. Determine the number of brands
+1. Determine the number of brands.

 The first step in calculating share of wallet is establishing the number of brands you're looking to analyze.
 For example, if you are a laundry detergent company, you will want to include other laundry brands like Gain and Tide.

-2. See how the customer ranks them
+2. See how the customer ranks them.

 Survey the customer you want to analyze and rank the brands in question.
 If they rank two brands in the same position, take the average between that position and the one after it and assign that as their ranks.
 For instance, if a consumer has two brands at number one, those brands will both rank at 1.5.

-3. Use The Wallet Application Rule formula
+3. Use The Wallet Application Rule formula.

 Plug a brand's rank and number of total brands in its category into the formula below to calculate share of wallet.